ronaldbosma/blog/content/blog/reqnroll-parsable-value-retriever-and-comparer/index.md

 ```

 The `TryParse` method executes the following steps:
-1. It checks if the target type implements the `IParsable<T>` interface.
+1. It checks if the target type implements a supported version of the `IParsable<T>` interface.
 1. It gets the `IParsable<T>` interface implemented by the target type.
 1. From the `IParsable<T>` interface, it retrieves the type parameter `T`.
 1. It creates an instance of `T`.